Saint Louis University's Center for Healthcare Ethics offers a variety of courses including foundational, elective and study abroad courses.

 HCE 5500: Ethics in Nursing and Health Care

 This course offers an overview of ethical theory, principles, and norms that should inform professional nursing practice.
 It explores ethical issues and challenges commonly faced by nurses.
 Cases that arise in the practice of nursing are systematically analyzed. *only for graduate nursing students.

 HCE 3300: Cross-Cultural Perspectives in Bioethics Through Film

-Study abroad opportunity in Madrid, Spain.
-The Center for Health Care Ethics is pleased to offer a three-week summer intensive course in Madrid, Spain.
-Open to students in all majors, this three-credit hour course uses popular films to explore how medicine and biotechnology challenge definitions and conceptualizations of being human.
-The course will consider the ethical dilemmas posed by such diverse practices as abortion, euthanasia, cognitive enhancement/manipulation, and genetic enhancement.
+Study abroad opportunity in Spain!
+The Center for Health Care Ethics is pleased to offer a three-week summer intensive course at SLU’s Madrid campus.
+Open to students in all majors, this three-credit-hour course uses popular films to explore how medicine and biotechnology challenge definitions and conceptualizations of being human.
+The course will examine the social and cultural dynamics that influence approaches to bioethics in Spain and the United States.
+Students will consider the ethical dilemmas posed by such diverse practices as abortion, euthanasia, cognitive enhancement/manipulation and genetic enhancement.
 The course and all films are presented in English.
 Knowledge of the Spanish language is not required.
-The course offers unique opportunities for dialogue with health care students and professionals in Spain and includes a field experience in a local hospice/home for the aged.
-The program includes a group day trip to the historical sites of Avila and Segovia.
-Students will also have the option to participate in a weekend excursion to Cordoba (the cost is additional to the program cost).
+The course offers unique opportunities for dialogue with health care students and professionals in Spain and includes a field experience at the Prado Museum.
 All participants may register for additional courses at the SLU Madrid campus.
+Find further details here.

 Ph.D.
 Course Descriptions